Special Events 2023-24

 Paul Davenport Theatre

 Jointly presented by the Don Wright Faculty of Music and the Western Academy for Advanced Research (WAFAR), this event combines a concert with a discussion of the increasing natural disasters coming from climate change and what we can do to adapt to our changing reality.
-Music will be performed by Les Choristes, Western University Singers and other musicians TBA.
+Music will be performed by two choirs, Les Choristes and Western University Singers.

-Tempo: Music for Climate Action is a multinational coalition of physical and social scientists and musicians to change the emotional climate about climate change.
+Tempo: Music for Climate Action/Music for our Future is a multinational coalition of physical and social scientists and musicians to change the emotional climate about climate change.
 The creator of Tempo, Dr. Lucy Jones, is a seismologist at the California Institute of Technology and is participating in a WAFAR project entitled Climate Resilient Infrastructure and Buildings (CRIB).
 This concert brings together music inspired by the Tempo project with a discussion of the challenges facing Canada from the changing climate.

 The concert initiates a week-long series of interdisciplinary events at Western University with scholars, policymakers, professionals, and the media to disseminate the result of the WAFAR CRIB project.
 Dr. Jones will also speak at 3:30pm (Oct.
 27) Music Graduate Colloquium Series about her journey from seismology to Tempo.